 In the first three years of the core program, students focus their studies on three millennia of Jewish beliefs, texts and traditions — and their continuing evolution.

 Through seminar and beit midrash learning, students engage in study as both an intellectual and spiritual practice, combining the strengths of cutting-edge academic scholarship and traditional learning.
-In these years, students also begin to develop practical rabbinic skills through coursework, service-learning and supervised job placements.
+In these years, students also begin to develop practical rabbinic skills through coursework, service-learning and supervised rabbinic fieldwork.
 For more information, please visit the Field Experience page.

 All students also participate in RRC’s summer term Israel program.
 While in Israel, students engage in experiential and academic learning to better understand the religious, cultural and political role of the land and state of Israel over the course of Jewish civilization and to learn first-hand about the complexities of contemporary Israel and Israeli society.